stav95/SelectAlgorithm/README.md

 # Select_Algorithm
-Select Algorithm step by step using GUI
+Select Algorithm step by step using GUI demostration

-stav.dev95@gmail.com